• Skip to primary navigation

 Chimichurri is an Argentian sauce traditionally used on grilled meat.
 Usually made with parsley, I’ve found that it can be amazing with other herbs too — like in basil chimichurri.

-Try Swiss Chard Chimichurri on steak, chicken, fish, potatoes — anything.
+Try this Swiss Chard Chimichurri sauce on steak, chicken, fish, potatoes — anything.
 It’s awesome.

 Swiss Chard Chimichurri Sauce